(Originally posted April 15, 2011;

 Slanting expresses respect

-When you write slant, you are being aware of who you are writing to, what’s happening in their world, what your key points you are trying to get across, and how to connect with them in a respectful way at their level.
+When you write slant, you are being aware of who you are writing to, what’s happening in their world, the key points you want to get across, and how to connect with them in a respectful way at their level.

 You will want to be aware of essential demographics, but more importantly, you want to see the people you are trying to reach as human beings and not just an “audience” you are “targeting” with a “message.”

 To slant your writing never means to “dumb it down” or come off as if you are talking down to your audience.
 That’s just another form of spin.
-Slant is about getting close to your audience, leaning in, looking them in the eye, and respectfully sharing your story.
+Slant is about getting close to your audience, leaning in, looking them in the eye, and respectfully sharing your story in a manner that draws them in.

 Tell it slant